mrouhi13/thiswayyoufools/_posts/how-to-override-error-pages-in-django.md

 Introduction
 ------------
-Overriding error pages in your web application or web site is a very useful feature because of giving a good experience to users and let you lead users to the proper page after seeing the error also improve your site SEO rate.
+Overriding error pages in your web application or website is a very useful feature because of giving a good experience to users and let you lead users to the proper page after seeing the error also improve your site SEO rate.
 So let see how to override these pages in Django projects.

 ---
 > **Note**